hetalang/HetaSimulator.jl/docs/src/basics/overview.md

 ## Creating conditions

-`Cond` (condition) in HetaSimulator is an object which stores a model together with additional settings and options.
+`Condition` (condition) in HetaSimulator is an object which stores a model together with additional settings and options.
 It sets the time point, ranges, updates parameter values, activate or inactivate events, etc.

 The condition-based approach is used to store pre-defined model's options: dose values, experimental conditions, data saving options, initial values and others which can be applied for one or multiple models.
-The `Cond` also stores `Measurement` points which is used for parameters identification and visualization.
+The `Condition` also stores `Measurement` points which is used for parameters identification and visualization.

-`Cond` is created from default options passed from its model and user defined options from table row or set manually.
+`Condition` is created from default options passed from its model and user defined options from table row or set manually.

 ### Import from CSV tables

-The most simple way to populate a platform by conditions is to create a separate file with `Cond` in [tabular CSV format](../table-formats/cond.md).
+The most simple way to populate a platform by conditions is to create a separate file with `Condition` in [tabular CSV format](../table-formats/condition.md).

 Create file __conditions.csv__ file inside __my_example__ with the following content.